KristjanESPERANTO/MagicMirror-3rd-Party-Modules/README.md

 - Write instructions: “How do I get my module presented perfectly?”
 - Use issue codes to make the module list file smaller.
 - get rid of of the cloned repo files if a module is removed
-- create super script which runs all scripts in the right order and shows a progress information
+- optimize progress information while running `npm run all`
-- rewite get_modules.py in javascript
+- rewrite python scripts in javascript
-- Get last commit date from git?
 - Compatibility with the module list of `MMM-Remote-Control`: <https://github.com/Jopyth/MMM-Remote-Control/blob/master/modules.json>
 - Use data from GitHub API: <https://api.github.com/repos/MichMich/MagicMirror>
   - Unfortunately we can't make many API queries.
 That's why we try to get the most data without the API queries.